In-Office or In-Home

 Anchor Wellness Physical Therapy & Women's Health provides PT services based specifically on your needs and goals.
 An initial evaluation thoroughly assesses how your body moves, and plenty of time is allotted for you to tell me your history, why you've come to therapy, and what you want to achieve.
 You will never feel rushed during your visit.
 Every session is one-on-one with me and is designed specifically for your needs.
 We decide together how many visits you need with me, how often, and a plan for your care.
 This is never dictated by an insurance company.

-Your sessions are performed in your home.
-I offer services to the Ventura, Oxnard, and Ojai areas.
+Your sessions are performed in my office or in your home - based around your needs.
+I offer services in the Ventura, Oxnard, and Ojai areas.
 (Additional locations by request.)
 Avoid any waiting time - I am able to schedule your first visit within one week.
 I am an office of one.
 When you call, email, or text AW, you are talking to me.
 I will respond to your messages personally and work with your schedule to the best of my ability.

 I use a holistic approach, incorporating areas of nutrition, essential oils, and crystals as well as an incredible network of resources to refer patients to practitioners of acupuncture, massage, herbology, and energy healing.
 I have been pregnant and recovered from a vaginal tear and pelvic organ prolapse using my techniques.
 I have instability in my back with pain when I don't practice what I preach.
 I have experienced a condition called vaginismus (significant pain with intercourse or use of a tampon), and was successfully treated by PT.
 I have personal experience with women's health issues, but I also hold an APTA certification of specialty in pregnancy and postpartum physical therapy.
 I am constantly seeking more education on the topics in women's health to better and better treat my patients.
 I care greatly for the women I see, and I am dedicated to getting you doing the things you want to do - fully and without pain.